I Ching Oracle Result: Transformation from Hexagram 55 with Changing Lines 2, 4, 6 to Hexagram 26

 (Léi diàn jiē zhì, fēng.
 Jūn zǐ yǐ zhé yù zhì xíng.)

-"Thunder and lightning arrive together: peak.
-The superior person brings clarity to judgments and carries out decisions."
+"Thunder and lightning arrive together: peak fullness.
+The superior person decides cases and carries out penalties."

 Thunder provides force, while lightning provides illumination.
 Together, they create a condition where action and understanding are perfectly aligned.